albfan/cream-showinvisibles/README.md

 This configuration includes characters as nice looking as your specific setup will allow, determined by hardware, operating system and Vim version.
 (Vim version 6.1.469 supports multi-byte characters, used with UTF-8 encoding.)

-This is one of the many custom utilities and functions for gVim from the Cream project (http://cream.sourceforge.net), a configuration of Vim for those of us familiar with Apple and Windows software.

 ## Installation

 You can (should) use vundle to install with ease: